 - “Desh t koi Momai danor Nohoi” is a very famous sentence in Assam meaning “My uncle is not greater than my country“.
 This sentence was said by Lachit when he beheaded his own uncle.
 The story about this quote is as follow: “During the preparations for the battle he ordered the fortification to be constructed within one night and employed his maternal uncle as the supervisor.
-His uncle being a lazy guy assumed that it is not possible to complete the task overnight and delayed the work. when Lachit came for inspection, he found that the work was not progressing satisfactorily.
+His uncle was a lazy guy and assumed that it is not possible to complete the task overnight and delayed the work. when Lachit came for inspection, he found that the work was not progressing satisfactorily.
 When asked for an explanation his uncle failed to provide any satisfactory explanation.
 Lachit became so angry that he beheaded his uncle saying “Desh t koi Momai danor Nohoi”.
 Seeing this other soldier started working immediately and completed the fortification.
-Later in the war the fort played a significant role in Ahom victory and the quote is still used to inspire people.
+Later in the war, the fort played a significant role in Ahom victory and the quote is still used to inspire people.

 - The Mighty Mughal force of Aurangzeb (1800 Turkish cavalry, 30,000 infantry, and 500 cannons) under the command of Raja Ram Singh and Rashid Khan was defeated by Ahom Army headed by Lachit Borphukan.
 Lachit used the terrain of Eastern India and using guerrilla warfare he exploited the weakness of Mughal Forces.